blokidde/Blokboy-gaming-device/docs/uxd/concept_design.md

 ## product requirements
 - the joystick must fit perfectly in the joystickhole
 - the screen must be fully visible and centered
+- the screen must fit well into the hole, wihtout falling out
 - two breadboards with ESP32 and battery must fit inside the case
 - the buzzer must fit perfectly in the buzzer hole
 - the power button must be accessible from the outside